Siege of Secu Monastery(1821)

 - The Siege of Secu Monastery took place in 1821.
 Sep–Oct 4, 1821.

-- Who won the Siege of Secu Monastery?
+- What was the outcome of the Siege of Secu Monastery?

 - The Ottoman besieging force were victorious against the Greek Eteria remnants.